Claudja Barry

 Claudja Barry (born in 1952) is a Jamaican-born Canadian singer.
-Her successful songs were "Down and Counting", "Boogie Woogie Dancin' Shoes" (which peaked at #56 on Billboard Hot 100 on June 9, 1979), "Dancing Fever", and others.
+Her successful songs were "Down and Counting", "Boogie Woogie Dancin' Shoes" (which peaked at No. 56 on the Billboard Hot 100 on 9 June 1979), "Dancing Fever", and others.
 As an actress, she is known for appearing in the European versions of stage musicals AC/DC and Catch My Soul.

 Career

 Early career

 At the age of six, Barry and her family emigrated from Jamaica to Scarborough, Ontario, Canada.
 After graduation from high school, Barry left for London where she eventually landed a role in the musical AC/DC by Heathcote Williams and after that in a German production of Catch My Soul.
 The play toured Europe where she eventually wound up in West Germany in the spring of 1975.
 That same year she signed with Hot Foot label and released a single called "Reggae Bump".
-It was released in Canada under the Hansa label.

-Barry had some success with her recordings.
-She had two Billboard Hot 100 entries, the first being "Dancin' Fever" which peaked at No. 72, off The Girl Most Likely album, the other song being "Boogie Woogie Dancin' Shoes" (R&B No. 37, Pop No. 56 in 1979) from the album I Wanna Be Loved By You, released in 1978.
-Both became major mainstream pop hits in Canada (where "Dancin' Shoes" peaked at No. 7 on the RPM 100 national chart on April 7, 1979, and remained on the chart for 23 weeks) as well as in Europe.
-All her studio albums were produced in Germany by Jürgen Korduletsch.

-In 1976, the soulful ballad, "Love for the Sake of Love", received airplay and in 1979, the single, "Boogie Tonight", from the I Wanna... album, received Canadian airplay, sharing the charts with "Dancin' Shoes" and reaching No. 42 on June 23, 1979.
+While not a commercial success, it got Barry noticed by German producer Frank Farian who was casting members for his new project Boney M. Barry starred alongside Maizie Williams, Sheyla Bonnick and another named Mike, the latter two eventually being replaced by Marcia Barrett and Bobby Farrell.
+Seeing no future lip-sync'ing for the group, Barry left Boney M. early 1976 and was replaced by Liz Mitchell.
+Teaming up with her husband-to-be Jürgen Korduletsch, Barry released her first single on the Lollipop label, "Nobody Loves Me Like You Do" in the spring.
+She was offered to join Silver Convention, taking Linda G. Thompson's place, but declined.

+With her first album, Sweet Dynamite released in November 1976, she enjoyed her first Billboard Disco Top 10-hit of a total of six with the title track, followed by "Dancin' Fever" the following year.
+Her biggest hit came early 1979 with "Boogie Woogie Dancin' Shoes" which hit No. 7 in Canada and Billboard's Disco Chart and also went Top 20 in Sweden and Belgium.
 Also in 1979, she won a Juno Award for being the Most Promising Female Vocalist of the Year.
+She did not achieve any chart hits in Germany where she recorded her albums.